For High School Teachers and Counselors

-Applicants to the University of Arkansas who have at least a 3.9 high school GPA and at least a 32 ACT Composite (1430 SAT) on one exam are eligible to apply for Honors College fellowships at the University of Arkansas.
+Applicants to the University of Arkansas who have at least a 3.9 high school GPA and at least a 32 ACT Composite (1430 SAT) on one exam are eligible to apply for endowed fellowships at the University of Arkansas.
 This application will also put students into consideration for academic scholarships from the university.

 Invitations to interview for fellowships will go out in mid-February each year.
 If you have a student who is invited to interview, we encourage both you and the student to read through our Fellowship Interview website to learn more about what to expect at the event and how best to prepare.

 The Honors College hosts two major events for prospective students each year: Discovery Day (late May) and Convocation (late September or October).
 Prospective students are encouraged to attend these events, but they also have the option to schedule a campus visit on a day that works best for their family’s schedule.
 To do this, they can visit the undergraduate admissions website.

 The Honors College has a number of “tips” blog posts designed to help students with the admissions process.
 These include blog posts on: